-Books with 24 pages or more, fastened together along one edge between hardback, paperback, or self-covers, and more than 1 inch thick or 1 pound must not be accepted in letter-style nongusseted, flat envelopes.
+Books and similarly produced printed matter (such as catalogs) fastened together along one edge between hardback, paperback, or self-covers, that are more than one inch thick or one pound must not be accepted in letter-style non-reinforced flat envelopes or without packaging.
 Envelopes meeting the standards in 3.1b, or other appropriate packaging materials in 3.0, must be used.
 Void spaces within multiple book containers must be filled with dunnage or otherwise stabilized to prevent shifting or damage to the contents or container.
-Shipments of books are packaged according to these weight categories:
+Shipments of books and similarly produced printed matter are packaged according to these weight categories:

 - a.
-Up to 5 pounds, closure must be by multiple friction closures, completely clinched staples, heat-sealing, adhesives, tape, or nonmetallic banding.
-Although shrinkwrap is not acceptable as the only packaging for hardback books exceeding 1 pound or 1 inch thick, it may be used on the exterior of otherwise acceptable containers.
-Shrinkwrap may be used as the only method of packaging for paperback books up to 3 pounds. - b.
+Up to five pounds, sealing must be by multiple friction closures, completely clinched staples, heat-sealing, adhesives, tape, or nonmetallic banding.
+Although shrinkwrap is not acceptable as the only packaging for hardback books and similarly produced printed matter exceeding one pound or one inch thick, it may be used on the exterior of otherwise acceptable containers.
+Shrinkwrap (under 3.6) may be used as the only method of packaging for paperback books and similarly produced printed matter up to three pounds. - b.
 From 5 to 10 pounds, closure must be by tape, nonmetallic banding, or adhesives.
 Reinforced tape or nonmetallic banding is adequate for both closure and reinforcement.
 Nonmetallic banding must be firmly applied to the point that the straps must be tightened until they depress the carton at the edges. - c.
 From 10 to 25 pounds, reinforced tape or nonmetallic banding is adequate for closure and reinforcement.
 Nonmetallic banding must be firmly applied to the point that the straps tighten until they depress the carton at the edges. - d.
-From 25 to 50 pounds, hardbound books must be packaged in 275-pound test fiberboard boxes and paperback books must be packaged in 200-pound test fiberboard boxes. - e.
-From 50 to 70 pounds, hardbound books must be packaged in 350-pound test fiberboard boxes and paperback books must be packaged in 275-pound test fiberboard boxes.
+From 25 to 50 pounds, hardbound books and similarly produced printed matter must be packaged in 275-pound test fiberboard boxes and paperback books and similarly produced printed matter must be packaged in 200-pound test fiberboard boxes. - e.
+From 50 to 70 pounds, hardbound books and similarly produced printed matter must be packaged in 350-pound test fiberboard boxes and paperback books and similarly produced printed matter must be packaged in 275-pound test fiberboard boxes.